-No matter where you are on your journey, web design is an exciting (and lucrative) career choice — the median annual salary for web developers in 2018 was nearly $70,000 — but the path to becoming a web designer can be confusing.
+No matter where you are on your journey, web design is an exciting (and lucrative) career choice — the median annual salary for web developers in 2019 was around $73,000 — but the path to becoming a web designer can be confusing.

 There’s a ton of conflicting information out there, and it’s difficult to know where to turn for the best advice.

 To help cut through some of the noise, we’ve put together a comprehensive guide with everything you’ll need to become a web designer.

 How to become a web designer in 2020